FastLane-Labs/shMonad-frontend/docs/overview.md

-# Atlas-RFQ Frontend Overview
+# BoomerSwap Frontend Overview

-Atlas-RFQ Frontend is an implementation of the first on-chain intent-based Request for Quote (RFQ) system.
-Built with React and the Atlas SDK, this frontend leverages the Atlas framework to provide a seamless and efficient token swapping experience on EVM-compatible blockchain networks.
+BoomerSwap Frontend is an implementation of the first fully decentralised and on-chain intent-based Request for Quote (RFQ) system.
+Built with React and the Atlas SDK, this frontend leverages the Atlas framework to provide a seamless and efficient token swapping experience on EVM-compatible blockchain networks with a public mempool.

 ## Atlas Framework